binarynonsense/comic-book-reader/docs/README.en.md

 - 'Fit to width', 'fit to height' and a customizable 'scale to height' page views.
 - Page rotation.
 - UI available in:
-  - English
-  - Spanish
-  - Russian
+  - English, Spanish, Russian and German.
-  - German
 - Automatically restores the previous session's last opened book and page, and remembers the last books' page positions.
 - Portable mode (by creating a file named portable.txt in the same folder as the executable).
 - ComicInfo.xml editor: